 - the writ has lapsed by reason of the expiration of the currency of the writ and there has been no renewal of the writ.

 - an application by a party other than the judgment creditor to cancel a writ should not be lodged within the 6 months period following recording of the writ and will be rejected

-- a Court Order to cancel a writ must be lodged in paper with a Request form 11R
+- a Court Order to cancel a writ must be lodged as a Dealing with Exception with a Request form 11R

 - a Cancel Recording of Writ dealing form does not need to be lodged if there is: